-While WISAARD has greatly advanced over the past five years, more is planned to enhance its capabilities to benefits all users.
-Recently enhancements include users' capability to draw and submit online areas of potential effect (APE).
+While WISAARD has greatly advanced over the past five years, more is planned to enhance its capabilities to benefit all users.
+Recent enhancements include users' capability to draw and submit areas of potential effect (APE).
 To integrate program operations and correspondence with inventory records, DAHP plans to reconfigure WISAARD to further increase efficiency of reviewing data and decrease response times.

-13 An Overview of the Resource Base: Archaeological Resources
+An Overview of the Cultural Resource Base